Reasons to Participate in a Clinical Trial

 - Personal diagnosis of "triple negative" breast cancer under age 60, DCIS excluded (triple negative

 - Personal diagnosis of breast cancer at any age with three or more breast cancers under age 70 in first, second, or third degree relatives on the same side of the family

-- Male breast cancer diagnosed at any age
+- Personal diagnosis of male breast cancer at any age

 - Personal diagnosis of ovarian cancer under age 50